 Basic Tips for Building Sales

-2. Learn the product.
 Nothing will turn of potential clients faster than a sales person that knows very little about the product.
 Spend some time every day learning (or relearning) about the different products you offer.
 The time invested in the knowledge will payoff in sales.
 So, if you’re a product owner or a seller you need to keep in mind these things

-4. Practice the pitch.
 You want your conversation with customers to be smooth.
 Practicing makes that easy flow of conversation possible.
 Write out what you want to say about the product.
 Also write down possible questions and potential answers to those questions.
 Practice with a friend or in front of a mirror so that you can get to a place where you can answer questions and talk about the product with confidence.

 How will you implement the ABC’s of sales in your business?